 If you have a functional understanding of HTML-CSS and a basic understanding of programming concepts, you can quickly start working with React.
 If you are shifting from another framework or library, it might take some time to get used to React’s innovative methods.

 You can get access to a large community of experts to solve any problems.
 Plus, this is a great way to keep yourself updated.
-Today, React JS has more than 165K stars on Github and around 10 million npm downloads.
+As of January 2022, React has more than 180K stars on Github and around 10 million npm downloads weekly.

 Generally, system upgrades with reusable components often lead to lots of complications as every change can affect other component’s work.
 But in React, managing updates is easy for developers because all the components are isolated, and change in one doesn’t carry forward to others.